 Every Year on Independence Day, the Finnish Defence Forces arranges a military parade in one of the garrison cities.
 Independence Day is an official flag-raising day, and in every home, two candles are normally lit to honor the day.

 Every Year an Independence Day celebration is held for less fortunate people, in Hakaniemi market square, organized by charities.

 Finnish Independence day celebration is quite modest compared to many other nations’ parties and parades.
 For most it’s the two candles set on the window, a few thoughts to veterans who are still among us or passed away, Tuntematon Sotilas (Unknown Soldier) film and the independence day presidential reception on television.

-Even though today, sixth of December 2012, is already our 95th independence day, its not very long since the last wars the Finnish had.
-Personnally I don’t think the wars are something to be proud of, but what happened, happened and can not be erased.
+Even though today, sixth of December 2012, is already our 95th independence day, its not very long since the last wars Finland had.
+Personally I don’t think the wars are something to be proud of, but what happened, happened and can not be erased.

 Horse friends always remember also the horses that were taken to the lines.
 Many of them never made it back home.
 There are dozens of stories when horses saved human lives and helped in countless tasks, as well as heartbreaking stories of horses and their owners reuniting after years of separation.

 Let us hope no person, horse or any other creature should go to war ever again.
 We are having a Facebook event for war horses today, in honour of those who had neither choice nor understanding what was happening but still served well in those conditions.
 Welcome.